Before discussing a brand persona, let us explore what a brand or branding is all about.

 What is a Brand persona?

 In order to build a brand, you need to create a brand persona around it.
-This is how successful branding should work.
+This is how successful branding works.
+Now you must be thinking why would a lifeless thing have a personality.
+After all, a brand is a just a product ,Right?

-It is true that a brand is mostly a lifeless object.
-In reality, a consumer using the brand do care about their personality.
-People tend to project their personalities through material possessions and in some cases, they might not even know that they are doing so.
+Yes, it is true that a brand is mostly a lifeless object.
+However, people tend to project their personalities through material possessions.
+In some cases, they might not even know that they are doing it so.
+In reality, a consumer using a particular brand because it suits their personality.

 Defining Brand Persona